lockss/lockss-rtd-manual/docs/configuring.rst

    | :guilabel:`Using LOCKSS OpenWayback Service requires the LOCKSS Repository Service to permit insecure read request.`
    | :guilabel:`Okay to turn off authentication for read-only requests for LOCKSS Repository Service?`

    OpenWayback currently does not supply user credentials when reading content from the LOCKSS repository, so the repository must be configured to respond to unauthenticated read requests.
-Enter :kbd:`Y` to accept this, otherwise you will see the warning :guilabel:`Not enabling OpenWayback Service` and OpenWayback will not be run.
+Enter :kbd:`Y` to accept this, otherwise you will see the warning:

+   :guilabel:`Not enabling OpenWayback Service`

+   and OpenWayback will not be run.

 ----------
 Conclusion